 Permanent Water Saving Rules in place in the Berrigan Shire

-The Berrigan Shire Council is pleased to announce that all water restrictions have been removed and permanent water saving rules now apply.
+The Berrigan Shire Council does not have any water restrictions imposed at present although permanent water saving rules are in place.
 Under the Permanent Water Saving Rules, water can only be utilised in accordance with the following:

 Gardens and lawns